Reading Time: 5 minutes

 The State Department of Transportation, Metropolitan Planning Organization and transit providers collaborate on transportation planning in urban areas, whereas the state and local officials carry out the same in rural areas.

-Federally required transportation planning in metropolitan areas is jointly administered by the FHWA and FTA.
+Federally required planning in metro areas is jointly administered by the FHWA and FTA.
 The regulations for metropolitan areas are set forth in 23 U.S.C.
 134 and 9 U.S.C.
 5303, whereas the rural statutory provisions are found in 23 U.S.C.
 135 and 49 U.S.C.
 5304.

 Transportation planning has developed significantly over the years to include not only road and rail, but also air and sea transport.
 New transportation policies are implemented all the time to improve the user experience.